 Whether you’ve heard about it before or not, this comprehensive crowdfunding guide will teach you everything from A-Z about crowdfunding.
-You will learn what is crowdfunding exactly, what benefits and risks it comes with, and what types of crowdfunding there are.
+You will learn what crowdfunding is exactly, what benefits and risks it comes with, and what types of crowdfunding there are.
 Plus, we’ll mention some crowdfunding platforms so that you can get started on your own project.

-Before getting to the main question, let’s talk about the basics.
-What is crowdfunding?
-A short crowdfunding definition would be “a method of raising money from a “crowd” of people.”
+“What is crowdfunding?”
+A short definition would be “a method of raising money from a “crowd” of people.”
 In return, the investors, otherwise known as backers, receive rewards or even equity in the project or company.
 Sometimes, the backers also contribute to campaigns in the form of donations, receiving only the kind words of project owners in return.

-Ultimately, any entrepreneur with a good idea could raise through crowdfunding.
+Ultimately, any entrepreneur with a good idea could raise it through crowdfunding.
 Beware of the standard regulations.
 Some platforms also require thorough checks and qualifications if you want to be featured on their platform.
 In any case, if you’re not a scammer or raising for illegal activities, you’ll be good to go.
 Also, keep in mind that crowdfunding usually works best for new tech gadgets, independent books, and new inventions in general.

 There are 4 main types of crowdfunding, but before we choose which is best for you, let’s discuss some benefits and risks of crowdfunding.

-Crowdfunding platforms like Kickstarter and IndieGoGo often feature well-performing campaigns on their landing page, giving them exposure to millions of new visitors.
+Crowdfunding platforms like Kickstarter or IndieGoGo often feature well-performing campaigns on their landing page, giving them exposure to millions of new visitors.
 These people come to such sites to discover new and amazing products, and your project could be the one they fall in love with.
-Often, visitors of crowdfunding platforms or previous backers of other projects are early adopters of new tech gadgets.
+Often, visitors to crowdfunding platforms or previous backers of other projects are early adopters of new tech gadgets.
 So, you can create a buzz and build a name for yourself in those communities.

 Let’s not forget about one of the biggest benefits of crowdfunding – the funding system.
 Ultimately, you’ll get investment from people who clearly want your product and will buy it in the future.
 In return, you have to simply keep up your promise and create the product.
 Of course, the benefits vary by type, but the whole nature of crowdfunding lies in trust and an absolute belief in the product.
-We will discuss the types of crowdfunding, along with their pros and cons, later on in this article.
+We will discuss the types of crowdfunding, along with their pros and cons, later in this article.

 If you don’t reach your goal with fixed funding, the funds are simply returned to the backers.
 However, if you’ve chosen to go with flexible funding, you are obligated to keep your promises to those who already backed you.
 This is a key nuance you should know when learning how to do crowdfunding.

-Fixed funding is a safer option for both backers and project owners since neither one has anything to lose.
+Fixed funding is a safer option for both backers and project owners since neither has anything to lose.
 If you have a minimum amount needed to start production, go for this option.
-On the other hand, if you’re raising for a charity or a cause, where the goal amount doesn’t have a crucial meaning.
+On the other hand, if you’re raising for a charity or a cause, the goal amount doesn’t have a crucial meaning.

 Crowdfunding gives you an easier way to raise funds by taking small amounts of money from a larger number of people.
 You don’t have to convince investors to go all-in on your product.
 This is one of the bigger risks of crowdfunding for startups or newcomers to entrepreneurship, considering that nobody will hold your hand throughout the process.

 The first type of crowdfunding is self-explanatory.
 This type relies on the altruism of people who will donate out of the good in their hearts.
 Usually, such campaigns are dedicated to a charity or a cause.
 The range of such projects is very wide.
-So, to put this into perspective, imagine that it can be someone raising funds to pay for their tuition or to supply food for COVID-19 victims.
+So, to put this into perspective, imagine that it can be someone raising funds to pay for their tuition or to supply food for the homeless.
 The key point is that these campaigns don’t offer anything in return to their investors other than kind words and karma points.

 Such campaigns last for about 4-5 weeks.
 If you’re thinking of raising money through debt-based crowdfunding, don’t forget to give your lenders a time frame of when you’ll pay them back.

 There is no need to wait for loan approval from a bank since transactions are done online and faster.
 Interest rates are not as high as bank loans, plus payment deadlines are on your own terms.

 At the end of the day, it’s still a loan that you have to pay back.

 You are not just raising money.
 You are building up a customer base who may later become advocates for your product.
 Plus, it makes sense for the backers, so you can raise well above your goal if your product is actually cool.

 This last type is the most similar to traditional forms of raising funds for products or projects.
 It allows campaign owners to give out shares of their company to backers in exchange for their financial investment.
-Since company shares become very valuable if the company succeeds, you can set a minimum pledge amount of thousands of dollars.
-Plus, you’ll have investor caps to control the number of shares you give out.
+Since company shares become valuable if the company succeeds, you can set a minimum pledge amount of thousands of dollars.
+Plus, you’ll have investor caps to control the number of shares you give.

 Since companies don’t need to go public anymore to give out shares and can simply do it online in many countries, equity-based crowdfunding has become the fastest-growing type of crowdfunding.

-Pros: You don’t need to give any immediate returns to investors, and you’ll be able to raise a larger amount of money.
+You don’t need to give any immediate returns to investors, and you’ll be able to raise a larger amount of money.
 If you have experienced investors, they may mentor you through the process of launching.

 This type of crowdfunding requires its own system, so popular crowdfunding platforms may not feature this type.
 Luckily, there are platforms that specialize in it.
 If you’re looking to raise money for your business through debt-based crowdfunding, Funding Circle and LendingClub will do the trick.

-Since this is the most widespread type of crowdfunding, there are many sites dedicated to it.
+Since this is the most widespread type of crowdfunding, many sites are dedicated to it.
 The most popular ones include IndieGoGo, Kickstarter, and Patreon.

 Since giving out shares of your “non-public” company is not legally allowed in many countries, you’ll have to make sure that this is a viable option for you before going into it.
 If your country’s laws permit, you can use platforms like Republic, SeedInvest, or Wefunder to raise funds in exchange for equity in your company.

-There are thousands of crowdfunding platforms all over the world where you can start your dream project.
+There are thousands of crowdfunding platforms worldwide where you can start your dream project.
 If the benefits of crowdfunding have enticed you and you’re ready to take small risks, crowdfunding can get you off the ground.
 Millions of early adopters are waiting for your invention.